AndyNortrup/TweetHarvest/readme.md

 The process endpoint takes serves as a reduce function to the process.
 It takes all tweets gathered by harvest and gives them a score (1 + favorites).
 The address, score and a list of all associated TweetIDs are stored into the Datastore.

-##/consume (yet to be written)
+##/consume

-The consume endpoint takes a keyword, and returns a popularity sorted RSS feed of the most links gathered for that keyword.
+The consume endpoint takes a keyword, and returns a date sorted RSS feed of the most links gathered for that keyword.